Table of Contents

 Liver – Lobules and Glisson’s Capsule

-The liver is the heaviest of all glands in the human body and is located below the diaphragm.
+The liver is the heaviest of all organs in the human body and is located below the diaphragm.
 At the bottom of the liver, there is a pear-shaped, 7 – 10 cm long pouch: the gall bladder.

-The liver can be divided into two main lobes, which are separated by the falciform ligament.
+The liver can be divided into two main lobes, which are separated by the falciform ligament:

 - Right lobe